spektrumm/spektrumm/README.md

 Our goal is to make mods that are simple and useful for members of the community; things we would want to use ourselves.

-Currently we have a Timber Frames building block mod, as well as a Food Extensions mod in the works.
+We are currently in the development stage of curating a 1.18 modpack, featuring some of our own mods alongside other popular selections.

 I primarily know Python, as it's what I learned most formally, but I've been having fun exploring java and learning as I go.
-I plan on learning C++ and C# as well, and I may have to learn R for school on top of that.
+C# and JS have been lots of fun to teach myself, C# definitely put me outside my comfort zone, while JS was a little bit easier to take on as it is similar to Python.
+Ideally I'd like to learn C++ at some point in the future but it isn't a main concern of mine for now.

-I use VSCode for most of my Python work, and IntelliJ for my Java work.
+I use VSCode for my Python, C# and JS work, and IntelliJ for my Java work.

 follow me on twitter: @spekkyR6